 Many of our customers are already familiar with the recommendation process.
-They may have received a recommendation notice following a visit from a PLM representative.
-The notice is an itemization of two types of recommendations.
+Following a visit from a PLM representative, they may have received a notice itemizing two types of recommendations.
 Those classified as "Important" are all the suggested solutions.
 The other is "Imperative" which denotes that a serious injury or loss has a certainty of occurring.
 It is only a matter of time.
-All these recommendations are based on the Loss Control Representative's (LCR) or Business Development Representative's (BDR) risk management survey of the business and are part of the value-added services we provide.
+All these recommendations are based on the Loss Control Representative's (LCR) or Business Development Representative's (BDR) risk management survey of the business and are part of the value-added services we provide to our customers.

 When a LCR or BDR performs a survey, the intent is for the benefit of all stakeholders.
 From an insurer perspective, companies like PLM save money through paying fewer claims and/or reducing the severity (cost) of a claim.
 From a customer perspective, loss/injury exposures that are identified during surveys save money as well, even after investing in the recommended solutions to reduce or eliminate the exposure.
 Losses are an indication that a production process is not performing optimally.
 A loss that is paid through the insurance claims process is but the "tip of the iceberg".
-Visit www.plmins.com/lm-relationship-spring19/ to read the full article.
+Visit www.plmins.com/pu-recommendations-spring19/ to read the full article.